-A metagenome is the genome of the microbiome, which is a collection of microorganisms found in a particular ecosystem.
-For example, the human gut microbiota is the collection of all the 'good and bad' bacteria that reside in your gut, and the metagenome is the genomic sequences of those bacteria.
+A metagenome is the genome of a collection of microorganisms found in a particular ecosystem.
+For example, the human gut microbiota is the collection of all the 'good and bad' bacteria that reside in our gut, and the microbiome (a special case of metagenome) is the collective genome of those bacteria.
 It is thought that each human hosts 10-100 trillion microorganisms in their personal microbiota1.
-Though this field is still in its infancy, more and more scientists are turning to the study of the metagenome of our microbiota to try to understand how they affect our health and wellbeing.
+Though this field is still in its infancy, more and more scientists are turning to the study of the microbiome to try to understand how they affect our health and wellbeing.

 Image from Learn.Genetics

 Bas E. Dutilh, Assistant Professor in Bioinformatics at Utrecht University:

 “Microbes and viruses contain a vast undiscovered biodiversity that has co-evolved for billions of years.
 While macrobial biodiversity is in decline, microbes hold cures for diseases and clues about the origin of complex life.
 Only now are we beginning to unravel these microbial secrets by metagenomics, a unique approach that samples entire microbial ecosystems in a single experiment."

 There are numerous studies highlighting the important role the human microbiota plays in pathological conditions, and it is now accepted that microbes can have a powerful influence over human gene expression 2.
 One major example is the role of gut microbiota in IBD (inflammatory bowel disease).
 Aside from genetic and immunological factors, abnormal gut microbiota has been conclusively linked to the hugely debilitating chronic inflammatory conditions including Crohn’s disease and ulcerative colitis 3.
 The human microbiota has also been linked to rheumatic autoimmune diseases, allergy and cancer.